Darcy220606/AMPcombi/README.md

 This subcommand predicts whether a signal peptide was found on the filtered and clustered AMP hits.
 This only works if the user installs SignalP separately.
 For licensing issues, SignalP can only be downloaded and used by academic users; other users are requested to contact DTU Health Technology Software Package before using it.
 Please refer to [SignalP documentation](https://services.healthtech.dtu.dk/services/SignalP-6.0/).

-To get a full list of options available and their defaults please please refer to the help documentation of the submodule
+To get a full list of options available and their defaults please refer to the help documentation of the submodule

 ```
 ampcombi signal_peptide --help